dc4eu/educational-pilot/scenarios/Pilot2/README.md

 ### d.
 Revocation and Status Monitoring
 - StatusList2021 used by all issuers
-- Wallets query status via a privacy-preserving proxy
+- Wallets and Relying parties query status via a privacy-preserving proxy

 This model enables a fully **decentralised, role-aware, and privacy-respecting trust architecture**, aligned with eIDAS2 and supporting scalable cross-border recognition of educational and professional credentials